skypienzr98/IoTproject/README.md

 </p>

-### Milestone 3
+## MILESTONE 3

 The following [video](https://youtu.be/7Tu39UT9mWg) shows the process on how we send data from our device to our web server using http protocol.
-This is the [link](https://sampah-app.herokuapp.com/) to the our web server hosted by Herokuwebsite in the video.
+This is the [link](https://sampah-app.herokuapp.com/) to the our web server hosted by Heroku as shown in the video.